Problem of writing a Will on behalf of someone else

-risky is it not a good idea to use an online Will making platform like EzWills to create a Will for someone else?
+Why is it not a good idea to use an online Will making platform to create a Will for someone else other than for yourself?

 Helping someone else to write a Will for him/her can be risky.
 This is even more so if you are using an online Will making platform like EzWills to do so.

-In a few circumstances we would say you really should NOT be making a Will for someone else much less using an online Will making platform to do so.
+In some circumstances we would say you really should NOT be trying to write or make a Will for someone else much less using an online Will making platform to do so.

 Many people know that you should not be a witness to a Will in which you are a beneficiary.